Pennsylvania Paper and Supply Company

 Pennsylvania Paper and Supply Company, situated in Scranton, Pennsylvania, is a privately owned wholesaler specializing in facilities management, industrial packaging, equipment, and supplies.
 Established in 1922, it holds the distinction of being one of the oldest businesses in the state still managed by a direct descendant of its founders.

-Notably, the company served as inspiration for the American television series, The Office.
+Notably, the company was featured in the American television series, The Office.
 The iconic exterior shot of its headquarters featured in the show's opening title sequence is widely regarded as one of the most recognizable building images in television history.